parlaynu/hue-utilities/README.md

 ### Silent Light

-It seems that the hue app developers have decided that having the option of forcing the light to remain off when the power comes on shouldn't be exposed in the interface.
-After being woken up a few times in the middle of the night, I have concluded that they've got that wrong.
+It seems that the hue app developers have removed the option of forcing the light to remain off when the power comes on from the iOS app.
+Not sure why, but after being woken up a few times in the middle of the night, I have concluded that this is pretty important.

-Thankfully the 'stay off when the power comes back on no matter what' configuration is still available at the API level - this utility sets it for the light you specify.
+Thankfully the 'stay off when the power comes back on no matter what' configuration seems to still be accessible at the API level - this utility sets it for the light you specify.

 Once you have the light's id from the 'ls-devices.py' tool, you can run it like this: